meshcloud/collie-hub/docs/tutorial/deploy-first-module.md

 At this point of the tutorial, we can run through a little exercise to reaffirm your mastery of collie.

 - make changes to `inputs` in `terragrunt.hcl` like renaming one of the management groups
-- deploy your changes using `collie foundation deploy likvid-prod`
+- deploy your changes using `collie foundation deploy`
-- destroy all cloud resources using `terraform destroy` via `collie foundation deploy likvid-prod -- destroy`
+- destroy all cloud resources using `terraform destroy` via `collie foundation deploy -- destroy`

 ## Next Steps